AP source: Cowboys pick McCarthy to replace Garrett as coach

-FRISCO, Texas (AP) — Mike McCarthy won a Super Bowl and went to the playoffs eight straight years while coaching two-time MVP quarterback Aaron Rodgers.

-The Dallas Cowboys are hoping for similar results from McCarthy with Dak Prescott.
+The Dallas Cowboys didn’t take long to settle on Mike McCarthy as their coach after waiting a week to announce they were moving on from Jason Garrett.

-McCarthy, who won the title as Green Bay’s coach at the home of the Cowboys nine years ago, has agreed to become the ninth coach in Dallas team history, a person with direct knowledge of the deal said Monday.
+McCarthy, who won a Super Bowl at the home of the Cowboys nine years ago as Green Bay’s coach, has agreed to become the ninth coach in team history, a person with direct knowledge of the deal said Monday.

 The person spoke to The Associated Press on condition of anonymity because the team hasn’t announced the decision.

-McCarthy interviewed over the weekend, before the Cowboys made the announcement Sunday that Jason Garrett wouldn’t return after 9½ seasons.
+McCarthy interviewed over the weekend, before the Cowboys made the announcement Sunday that Garrett wouldn’t return after 9+ seasons.

 Dallas missed the playoffs at 8-8 with high expectations in a make-or-break season for Garrett, whose contract expires next week.

-Green Bay made nine trips to the postseason in 13 years under McCarthy.
-That’s the only other head coaching job the 56-year-old has held.
-He was fired during what ended up being a second straight losing season for the Packers in 2018.
+Green Bay made nine trips to the postseason in his 13 years under McCarthy.
+The 56-year-old was out of football this season after getting fired during what ended up being a second straight losing season for the Packers in 2018.

 McCarthy led the Packers to at least 10 wins in eight of his first 11 seasons, including four trips to the NFC championship game.